rsdoiel/antenna/socal_north.md

 date: 2023-10-24, from: The Daily Trojan (USC Student Newspaper)

 <p>Unable to capitalize on its scoring opportunities, USC lost one and tied another.</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/24/ties-feel-like-losses-soccer-leaves-arizona-winless/">‘Ties feel like losses’: Soccer leaves Arizona winless</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/24/ties-feel-like-losses-soccer-leaves-arizona-winless/">‘Ties feel like losses’: Soccer leaves Arizona winless</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/24/ties-feel-like-losses-soccer-leaves-arizona-winless/>